QQCPM/booknook/README.md

-Bookmarking: Mark and return to your favorite passages Search Functionality: Find books quickly in your growing library Responsive Design: Works seamlessly on desktop and mobile devices
+Bookmarking: Mark and return to your favorite passages Search Functionality: Find books quickly in your growing library Responsive Design: Works seamlessly on desktop and mobile devices Informational pages: Learn more on the new About and Contact pages

 💻 Technologies Used